Practical review

 - Liability denials and section 78 disputes

-- Weekly payments and PIAWE underpayment disputes
+- Weekly payments, PIAWE and work capacity disputes

 - Treatment and surgery necessity disputes